Find Cheap Renters Insurance Quotes in Your Area

 We recommend that you get renters flood insurance if you're a renter living in a moderate to high flood risk area and encourage you to consider buying it even if you live in lower-risk areas.
 Renters on the Florida coast, for example, may need flood insurance more than most tenants, but unless you're living in an elevated apartment or home, you don't want to underestimate your risk.
 To find out whether you live in a high-risk flood zone, you can go to the Federal Emergency Management Agency (FEMA) website and look up your address.
 FEMA divides areas based on their elevation and proximity to water and gives them five levels of risk.
 In the riskiest "V" zone, you have a 1% chance every year of having a flood in your home and a 25% chance over 30 years.
 However, flood damage can also happen in lower-risk areas, with nearly a quarter of all flood claims coming from homes in the lower-risk B, C and X zones.
-The table below is our recommendations on getting flood insurance based on your zone.

 Should you get flood insurance?

 If you are still unsure of whether to get flood insurance, we also reviewed data from over 2,000 counties and determined the top 300 counties with the most flood damage per rented household.
 If you see your county toward the top of the list, perhaps you should consider getting a flood insurance policy — if a place can get a major flood once it can always happen again.